 Colorways: When a customer is browsing products, the website should default to displaying items matching the colorway preferences set during a site visit, other products already purchased or those currently in the shopping cart.

 The key to providing a tailored experience is to display products and recommendations within a context relevant to the current customer.

 Customer Paths: Understand the paths customers take that lead to revenue, then focus on improving those, providing relevant recommendations along the way.

 Search: Pay attention to the products searched for and viewed during the current site visit, and tailor site content around those products.
 On an aggregate level, apply Zipf’s Law to focus on the top 20% of all searches.
 Doing so will help brands identify which products and product categories should be promoted, discounted and recommended to other customers.
 Then adjust the site to automatically surface these top 20% of searched products and content to the key landing pages.

-Through conducting research and interviews with thousands of consumers on behalf of Athletic and Outdoor brands, we’ve found that customers don’t want another account to manage.
+Through conducting research and interviews with thousands of consumers on behalf of ecommerce brands, we’ve found that customers don’t want another account to manage.
 Reduce the resistance to purchase by assuming a guest checkout but offer the choice of login or registration.
 There are other ways to remember customers, the products they view, and their key paths through the site.

 Browser cookies are the most common, but sites can also maintain session data to keep preference data for future visits and only require passwords for sensitive data usage such as contact or credit card information.